A lot or a little?

 Is it any good?

-There are some slow spots, but also some worthwhile ones.
+There are some slow spots, but also some worthwhile ones in this movie.
 Gags see-saw between the character/dialogue-based jokes (like those boudoir-farce moments in the original movie) and the broader, falling-down slapstick of the later Sellers films.
 If Arkin doesn't make the Clouseau role his own, he doesn't fumble it either, and he even pulls off a scene in which the discouraged detective ruefully faces the fact that he's a walking disaster area.
-Still, one wonders if Sellers might have provided that extra ingredient to make up for deficiencies in the script, which has a huge logic gap even kids might spot: Why are the bad guys initially trying to assassinate Clouseau when their whole scheme revolves around making him take the fall for their crime?
+Still, one wonders if Sellers might have provided that extra ingredient to make up for deficiencies in Inspector Clouseau's script, which has a huge logic gap even kids might spot: Why are the bad guys initially trying to assassinate Clouseau when their whole scheme revolves around making him take the fall for their crime?